 Additionally, GitHub’s organization and teams features are a natural fit for managing course related tasks.
 We have used a model where each class has a separate organization to which the students are invited at the beginning of the semester.
 Students have individual and team personas on GitHub, and are given write access to repos for assignments accordingly, depending on whether the assignment is to be completed individually or in teams.

 In general, I have found that using one repository per team per assignment works best.
 This creates a LOT of repositories by the end of the semester, but that’s okay!
 In order to comply with Family Educational Rights and Privacy Act (FERPA) requirements all student repositories are kept private by default, which is possible at no cost thanks to GitHub’s generous academic discount policy.

 Setup and management for larger classes can be challenging due to the sheer number of components, however most actions can be scripted via the GitHub API which can dramatically reduce the course administrative workload.
 Two solutions to this problem are (1) GitHub Classroom and (2) ghclass.
-Use of ghclass, an R package for GitHub classroom tools is detailed below, and use of GitHub classroom is described in the [alternative setups][alternative_setups] section.
+Use of ghclass, an R package for GitHub classroom tools is detailed below, and use of GitHub classroom is described in Chapter 18.

 The ghclass package is designed to enable instructors to efficiently manage their courses on GitHub.
 It has a wide range of functionality for managing organizations, teams, repositories, and users on GitHub and helps automate most of the tedious and repetitive tasks around creating and distributing assignments.

 If you would like to learn more about using ghclass to set up your course on GitHub, I strongly recommend reviewing the video and materials from the following 1.5 hr workshop: Teaching computing with Git and GitHub.

 If you would like to learn more about teaching with version control, I recommend the following paper.